-The Museum's B-52G, Midnight Express, was repainted in its original Vietnam-era livery last summer.
-It was disassembled to be transported down to the Museum's main campus this spring, and the fuselage - the largest and final piece of the B-52 - was delivered in early June.
-The aircraft is being reassembled on the site where the new park will take shape later this year.
+The Museum's B-52G, Midnight Express, was repainted in its original Vietnam-era livery in Summer, 2017.
+It was disassembled to be transported down to the Museum's main campus Spring 2018, and the fuselage - the largest and final piece of the B-52 - was delivered in early June.
+The aircraft is now reassembled on the site where the new park will take shape in 2019.

 The Museum of Flight is grateful to the leadership and enthusiasm of Bob Bogash, without whom this project would not be possible.